 - Class audit: Students may audit one session of each class they wish to sample.
 Class audit fee is $18.

 Refunds: If a class, workshop, or retreat is cancelled by the Institute, a full refund will be made.
-If a student drops a class before the third session, a prorated refund will be made if requested.
-For retreats:

 Prerequisites: An open mind and a commitment to positive change are the primary prerequisites for Institute programs.
 Specific prerequisites are noted in individual descriptions.